-Be it enacted by, His Majesty King Mahendra Bir Bikram Shah Dev on the aid a advice of the National Panchayat.
+Be it enacted by, His Majesty King Mahendra Bir Bikram Shah Dev on the aid and advice of the National Panchayat.

-Preliminary
+Chapter 1 Preliminary

-Short Title Extent and Commencement: (1) This Act may be called "Patent, Design and Trade Mark Act, 1965"
+Short Title Extent and Commencement: (1) This Act may be called "Patent, Design and Trade Mark Act, 1965".

-(2) It shall be applicable throughout the Kingdom of Nepal

-- "natent" means any useful invention relating to a new method of or a combination of materials, or that made on the basis of a new theory or formula - \(c) "Trade-mark" means word, symbol, or picture or a combination thereof to be used by any firm, company or individual in it
+- $\begin{tabular}{ll} (2) It shall be applicable throughout the Kingdom of & Nepal. \end{tabular}$ - Definitions: Unless the subject or the context otherwise requires in this Act: - (a) "patent" means any useful invention relating to a new method of process or manufacture, operation or transmission of any material or a combination of materials, or that made on the basis of a new theory of formula - (b) "Design" means the form or shape of any material manufacture in any manner. - (c) "Trade-mark" means word, symbol, or picture or a combination thereof to be used by any firm, company or individual in its

-\ Amendment by the first amendmen
+Amendment by the first amendmen

-"patent" means any useful invention relating to a new method of (a) process or manufacture, operation or transmission of any material or a combination of materials, or that made on the basis of a new theory or formula.
+(a) "patent" means any useful invention relating to a new method of process or manufacture, operation or transmission of any material or a combination of materials, or that made on the basis of a new theory or formula.

-- "Design" means the form or shape of any material manufactured (b) in any manner. - \(c) "Trade-mark" means word, symbol, or picture or a combination thereof to be used by any firm, company or individual in its products or services to distinguish them with the product or services of others.
+- (b) "Design" means the form or shape of any material manufactured in any manner. - (c) "Trade-mark" means word, symbol, or picture or a combination thereof to be used by any firm, company or individual in its products or services to distinguish them with the product or services of others.